Please review this video created by Double Pass. Nomads Soccer Club are happy to share it with our members and could not agree more.

-Generally, Nomads Soccer Club is following the lead of U.S. Soccer, the Centers for Disease Control and Prevention (CDC) and other key stakeholders and experts.
+Generally, Nomads Soccer Club is following the lead of Our Governor and the Centers for Disease Control and Prevention (CDC) and other key stakeholders and experts.

 Please monitor this CDC web page,